5 Most Effective Trout Fishing Rigs That Top Guides Use

-As an experienced guide of over 20 years, I’ve had ample opportunities to use and test out many different trout fishing rigs that I’ve learned from fellow guides and experienced trout anglers.
+As an experienced guide of over 20 years, I’ve had ample opportunities to use and test out many different rigs for trout fishing that I’ve learned from fellow guides and experienced trout anglers.
 The rigs here are the best of the best.

 The Trout Fishing Rig

 There are two vital components in trout fishing setups: the hook and the leader.
-These elements are essential because they are what the trout sees when it approved your bait.
-If you have these two things wrong in your set-up you will struggle to catch fish.
+These elements are essential because they are what the trout sees when it approaches a bait.
+If you have these two things wrong in your set-up, you will struggle to catch fish.

 But don’t worry, I’m going the tell you exactly what I use for a hook and for a leader, as well as show you my entire trout fishing rig.